Arthritis is what you get when you’re old right?

 Does it hurt? ……hurrrrrrm do werewolves howl at the moon?

 Unlike dealing with werewolves, there is no silver-bullet answer to managing the pain from AS.
-But with some life adjustments, the right treatment and a support structure, I’ve got it under control.
+But with some life adjustments, the right treatment and support, I’ve got it under control.

 Along with my medication prescribed by a Rheumatologist, here’s what works best for me.
 (Please read my disclaimer first!)
 Each one is a notch down on the pain volume dial and they all worked together to help me get back on track, on top of a mountain and feeling good.